- 8 min read

 Audio Transcription

-The most common audio labeling type.
-The focus here is to produce a accurate and complete text completion for video subtitles, legal materials and conference archives.
+Most common.
+The focus here is to produce a accurate and complete text completion for video subtitles, legal materials and conference archives, usually by using transcription tools.
 This task is human-centered, for humans.

 For our example, this transcription could look like this: